Smog-hit China aims for environmental stimulus as growth wanes

 Hebei’s steel mills have to comply with tough state pollution standards by the end of the year, but with cash scarce and demand weak, firms are struggling to comply.

-Neither the reserves cut nor the financing package is expected to rescue Hebei’s worst-performing firms, but it could help favoured enterprises pay for upgrades and cover higher compliance bills.
+Neither the reserves cut nor the financing package is expected to rescue Hebei’s worst-performing firms, but it could help favored enterprises pay for upgrades and cover higher compliance bills.

 Hebei said banks would provide 35 billion yuan to help cover the 100 billion yuan cost of renovation at 32 major steel enterprises in the province, and said the entire financing deal would alleviate risks for “enterprises that have a market and are competitive but are temporarily experiencing difficulties”.